PickleOgre/dakhoma-setting-docs/publish/Woodkenners.md

 Woodkenners are forbidden by their most deeply held kennings from holding any kind of permanent offices of leadership.
 Authority, they say, comes from excellence, not titles.

 #### Reincarnation
-The druids believe that when a person dies, their soul passes into the Othereworld, and from there
+The druids believe souls are reincarnated in a spiritual ecosystem that mirrors the physical one.
+The three parts of human experience - body, life, and mind - pass through endless cycles in which nothing is lost.
+They say that each soul must see all things, know all things, and suffer all things before passing finally into the Overworld.

 #### Mythopoeia, the Secret of the Druids